 Introduction

-Knowing can be a nerve-wracking experience, especially for fresh graduates stepping into the job market for the first time.
+Knowing how to write a cover letter for your first job can be a nerve-wracking experience, especially for fresh graduates stepping into the job market for the first time.

 It's one of the few opportunities to make a lasting impression before a recruiter even glances at your resume.